redfoxgamedev/unity-emotion-recognition/README.md

 #### Research and functionality

-Python part was constructed by following certain parts of this tutorial: https://towardsdatascience.com/face-detection-recognition-and-emotion-detection-in-8-lines-of-code-b2ce32d4d5de and their corresponding repository https://github.com/priya-dwivedi/face_and_emotion_detection.
-The most useful step-by-step code elaboration is contained here: https://github.com/priya-dwivedi/face_and_emotion_detection/blob/master/src/EmotionDetector_v2.ipynb
+Python part was constructed by following certain parts of this [tutorial](https://towardsdatascience.com/face-detection-recognition-and-emotion-detection-in-8-lines-of-code-b2ce32d4d5de) and their corresponding [repository] (https://github.com/priya-dwivedi/face_and_emotion_detection).
+The most useful step-by-step code elaboration of their implementation along with other useful things is contained [here] (https://github.com/priya-dwivedi/face_and_emotion_detection/blob/master/src/EmotionDetector_v2.ipynb)

 The model the tutorial provided did not work well for me.
-I searched the net and found a better one, linked on this GitHub: https://github.com/atulapra/Emotion-detection.
-The direct link to download the model is here(https://drive.google.com/file/d/1FUn0XNOzf-nQV7QjbBPA6-8GLoHNNgv-/view?usp=sharing).
+I searched the net and found a better one, linked on this [GitHub by atulapra] (https://github.com/atulapra/Emotion-detection).
+The direct link to download the model is [here](https://drive.google.com/file/d/1FUn0XNOzf-nQV7QjbBPA6-8GLoHNNgv-/view?usp=sharing).
 I included it here along with Python source code.

 #### Running